InstitutionalGrammar/IG-Inception-Layers/README.md

 This repository contains [Inception](https://inception-project.github.io/) Annotation Layers for the IG Core specification of the [Institutional Grammar](https://arxiv.org/abs/2008.08937), alongside selected additional features.

+This Readme file provides
+* instructions for download and import of the layers into Inception,
+* a high-level overview of the layers provided as part of this repository,
+* a workaround for multi-line annotations in Inception, and
+* the changelog for all versions of the IG Inception layers.

 ### Download

 Please refer to the [Releases](../../releases) page to download any of the IG-Inception layers releases.
 All releases will be retained so as to maintain long-term compability with and accessibility of encoded datasets.
 Ensure that you document the specific release used during encoding alongside your dataset.